rhiot/rhiot/docs/readme.md

 REST API using the `api_rest_port` environment variable.
 For example the snippet below exposes the REST API on the port
 16000:

-    docker run -d -e api_rest_port=16000 -p 16000:16000 io.rhiot/rhiot-cloudlet-device/0.1.1
+    docker run -d -e api_rest_port=16000 -p 16000:16000 io.rhiot/cloudlet-device/0.1.1

 ##### Listing devices

 To list the devices registered to the cloud (together with their metadata) send the `GET` request to the `/device` URI.
-For example executing the following command returns the list of the devices in the form of list serialized to the JSOn format:
+For example executing the following command returns the list of the devices in the form of the list serialized to the JSON format:

     $ curl http://rhiot.net:15000/device
     {"devices":